JakubMrowicki/health-tracker/README.md

 * Provide a timeline of the users entries sorted by new to old.
 * Allow the user to search for keywords.
 For example the user might have a diary entry where they have an adverse reaction to particular medication and may choose to find an alternative.
 * Allow the user to pin, edit and delete diary entries.
-* Allow the user to make their profile public if they choose to share their profile link.

 ### Content Requirements
 * Home page where new users are introduced to the web app and it's features.
 * Private profile where you can see your current medications, any allergies etc.